Let’s face it—you want to know your competition’s Facebook ad strategy.

-A good Facebook ads spy doesn’t rely on third-party tools because they know that Facebook and other social media platforms give you more than enough ways to learn about what your competitors are doing.
-These secret tools are hidden in plain sight, available to anyone, with some even built into the platform.
-You just need to use what’s already out there to your advantage.
+A good Facebook ads spy knows that Facebook and other social media platforms present great opportunities to learn about what your competitors are doing.
+There are also some secret tools are hidden in plain sight, available to anyone, with some even built into the platform.
+You just need to know how to find the very best tools and collect all your competitor’s Facebook ad best practices into your spy suitcase.

-Here are 3 tips for how to spy on your competitors ads and get valuable insights to make your ads even better.
+Here are 6 tips on how to spy on your competitors’ ads and get valuable insights to make your ads even better:

 1. Get Facebook to Tell You About Your Competition